gamestdio/colyseus-website/src/docs/registering-rooms.md

 You may define as many rooms as you want in the server.

-When creating a a room class, you'll need to implement its basic API in order to change its state to deal with your game, such as:
+When creating a room class, you'll need to implement its basic API in order to change its state to deal with your game, such as:

 - `requestJoin (options)`
 - `onJoin (client, options)`